 Contractors can exploit investment and savings opportunities of troubled markets

-Now is likely to be the best time for contractors to either start a contractor pension or pump money into existing ones, with each pound invested now buying a lot more shares than it would have done just a few weeks ago, says Tony Harris of Independent Financial Advisers Contractor Financials.
+Now is likely to be the best time for contractors to either start a contractor pension or pump money into existing ones, with each pound invested now buying a lot more shares than it would have done just a few weeks ago, says an expert independent financial adviser (IFA).

 On the other hand, contractors close to retirement will not be happy with the current state of affairs as their pensions may be worth considerably less than they were a few weeks ago, depending on the policies they have and the decisions they’ve made about the risks of their investments.

-However, according to Harris, demographically most contractors are years away from retirement, so the volatility and uncertainty of today’s financial markets could work in their favour.
+However, according to the expert, demographically most contractors are years away from retirement, so the volatility and uncertainty of today’s financial markets could work in their favour.

-“During downturns in economic cycles, contractors traditionally rein in their discretionary spending,” explains Harris, “and include pension contributions this category.
+“During downturns in economic cycles, contractors traditionally rein in their discretionary spending,” explains the IFA expert, “and include pension contributions this category.
 This could be a big mistake.”

 Get more for your money